wako057/openstack-salt/README.md

 - Multinode installation on physical server - vm not tested

 # Requirement
+- A salt Mast
+- Minion with salt configured to the master

-The controller minion file should have the following directive in order make the database manipulation possible
+- The controller minion file should have the following directive in order make the database manipulation possible mysql.default_file: '/etc/mysql/debian.cnf'

-mysql.default_file: '/etc/mysql/debian.cnf'